fidotheprince/demo_repo/README.md

 * Below is just a bit of chicken scratch for practice
 * I'm refreshing my version controll skills
+* Note all changes to your local branch are recorded via the hidden .git file

 1. HTML is important.
 ```html